csc-training/geocomputing/python/roihu/README.md

     * Wait a moment -> Connect to Visual Studio Code
     * VSCode opens up in the browser
 * Open folder with the exercise files:
-    * Click three lines up left -> File -> Open folder -> `/scratch/project_2015299/students/cscusername/geocomputing/python/puhti` -> OK
+    * Click three lines up left -> File -> Open folder -> `/scratch/project_2000XXX/students/cscusername/geocomputing/python/roihu` -> OK
 * Open [00_interactive/interactive_single_core_example.py](00_interactive/interactive_single_core_example.py).
 This is a Python script, which calculates NDVI for one input Sentinel-2 "file".
-* Check that needed Python libraries are available in Puhti:
+* Check that needed Python libraries are available in Roihu:
     * Select all import rows and press `Shift+Enter`.
 Wait a few seconds.
 The import commands are run in Terminal (which opens automatically on the bottom of the page).
 If no error messages are visible, the packages are available.
 Also other parts of the script can be tested in the same manner (select the code and run with `Shift+Enter`).
 * We can also run the full script by following these steps:
     * Exit Python console in Terminal: type `exit()` in the terminal, if you ran pieces of the code before.